 Is this hedge suitable for a front garden hedge?

 Box, Yew and Privet hedges are all traditional and popular choices for front gardens.
 The Yew hedge has great curb appeal and is a great choice for creating privacy or a backdrop for flowers.
 Due to its growth rate, these hedges can also be used as low garden edging.

 Is it suitable as a barrier?

 Yes.
 As the Yew Hedge forms a dense, thick hedge, it works well as a barrier for sound and prying eyes.

 Can I grow it in containers?

 When planted with good drainage and given proper care, The Yew will thrive as a specimen tree left to grow or clipped to create formal topiary.
-So yes, The Yew will grow well in containers.
+So yes is the answer!

-Do I need to consider light and shade when planting my Yew Hedge?
+Do I need to consider light and shade when planting?

 Yes, The Yew will be happiest in full sun, in light and partial shade.